elenae98/neuralnet/README.md

 # neuralnet

-for progress on our gitch detecting neural net
+for progress on our lagged image detecting neural net